 Yes, I wanted to slap my dear sister.
 Yet again, she put everyone in her family before herself – in mammoth proportions.
 Cancer seems to have a hard time believing they’re worth any investment in time or money before the needs of their family.

 Cancer has this pattern of nurturing anything that isn’t capable of caring for itself with amazing tenderness and ambition.
 That’s right, I said ambition.
 While it’s easy to picture a Cancerian around the home fires, don’t forget that Cancer is a Cardinal sign.
 This gives them incredible drive and leadership ability.
-You will find a Cancer nurturing their career or a pet project just as much as you might find them nurturing children, family, pets, or their infamous mood swings.
+You will find a Cancer nurturing their career or a pet project (check out vet home euthanasia) just as much as you might find them nurturing children, family, pets, or their infamous mood swings.

 As a child, my sister didn’t have a lot of self-confidence.
 Cancerians often suffer from low self esteem and various insecurities and this gives them a certain type of vulnerability to the world.
 Think of the crab in his protective shell.
 Braces, glasses, and being a little overweight during childhood caused her to retreat into this shell for a long time.
 But when she finally emerged, she became the tough as nails on the outside, but soft on the inside woman she is today.